 Toxin Screen is an ability that allows Viper to lay down a toxin wall in order to cover an area just like Poison Cloud.
 It’s length depends on the size of the map, the bigger the map, the longer the wall will be!
 The screen also deals decay damage just like the Poison Cloud.

-Unlike Poison Cloud, you cannot pick up the Toxin Screen, once you’ve used it, it’s there for the rest of the round.
-However, you can also activate and deactivate it, where the cooldown after activation is short, and deactivation a little longer.
+You can pick it up and re-use it just like Poison Cloud, and also activate and deactivate it, where the cooldown after activation is short, and deactivation a little longer.
 This ability is not purchasable, you have it for free, one charge of course.

 Snake Bite (C)

 After a short delay, Viper can shoot a small projectile that explodes into a little pond of toxins, essentially being a molly, damages anyone that walks over it, including Viper.
+It also applies Vulnerable debuff making the agent receive twice as much damage from all sources.
 The range is mid-range, pretty sufficient to shoot it wherever you need it.